Many myths and lies surround conventional nutrition.

 - Vegetable oils (usually a random mix of several)

 - Colorings (to make it look like butter instead of its natural gray color)

 - Flavorings (to make it edible)

 Additionally, the vegetable oils used in margarine are solvent-extracted.
-If you don’t know what this means, this informative article clearly explains.

 As shown above, the production of margarine is certainly not appealing!